-However, direct charging of administrative and clerical salaries and other administrative items may be appropriate when it can be demonstrated that they largely meet Uniform Guidance standards for classifying the expenses as direct costs, (i.e., they can be closely identified with the project and fulfillment of the its objectives).
-In these cases, the related costs can be allocated to the project based on the proportional benefit as long as they are treated consistently in like circumstances.
+However, direct charging of administrative and clerical salaries and other administrative items may be appropriate when it can be demonstrated that they largely meet Uniform Guidance standards for classifying the expenses as direct costs, (i.e., they can be closely identified with the project and fulfillment of its objectives).
+In these cases, the related costs can be allocated to the project based on the proportional benefit if they are treated consistently in like circumstances.